 Attending a workshop is the best first step in discovering awards that work for you.
 We ask that you attend a workshop prior to meeting with our advisors.

-Due to the COVID-19 pandemic, the Office of Fellowships and Scholarships is currently not conducting in-person workshops and boot camps.
-All offerings will be virtual.
+Due to the COVID-19 pandemic, all workshop and boot camp offerings will be virtual.

 [Narrator: Lisa Gagnon] Hello, and welcome to the University at Buffalo Fellowships and Scholarships 101 series.
 The topic of this video is, ‘Searching for Awards.’